AgileRL/AgileRL/docs/api/train.rst

 Finally, if you are training a LLM, you can use our LLM training functions.
 We have one for preference-based reinforcement learning (``finetune_llm_preference``) which should be used with DPO, and one for reinforcement learning with verifiable rewards (``finetune_llm_reasoning``) which should be used with GRPO.

-.. autofunction:: agilerl.training.train_llm.finetune_llm_reasoning
+.. autofunction:: agilerl.training.llm.reasoning.finetune_llm_reasoning

 .. _finetune_llm_preference:

-.. autofunction:: agilerl.training.train_llm.finetune_llm_preference
+.. autofunction:: agilerl.training.llm.preference.finetune_llm_preference